muhammadalaminwd/eleventh-assignment-client-side/README.md

 Project Name:
 # Fresh Warehouse
 Fresh Warehouse is the best Warehouse service near in Dhaka.
-Client satisfaction is our main priority.
+Client satisfaction is our main priority.<br />

 [Live Site Link](https://eleventh-assignment-5c5bd.web.app/)
 - The Website is for vegetables and fruits warehouse.
 - We keep inventory fresh by stocking them in our factory.